HIS1104 : Introduction to Public History

 Aims

-This module will introduce students to ideas and practices of public history, and critically engage with some approaches.
-Students will begin to develop some of the key skills of public historians, especially in regards to communication and collaboration.
+This team-taught module will introduce students to key ideas and practices of public history.
+Through a series of case-studies, this module equips students to engage critically with core public history methodologies and concepts.
+Students will begin to develop some of the key skills of public historians, especially in relation to audience, communication, and collaboration.

 Outline Of Syllabus